openmsa/workflow_kibana/README.md

 Workflows
 =========

-This repository provides some Workflows examples.
+This repository provides the workflow used to deploy a Kibana dashboard on the MSactivator.
 Download them and then load them into the MSActivator repository.

 Alternatively, see below "Installing this repo on a live MSA".